prebid/prebid.github.io/dev-docs/modules/categoryTranslation.md

 {:.no_toc}

-This module converts the IAB sub category to FreeWheel industry group identifiers.
-The FreeWheel identifiers ensure competitve separation of industries and products.
+This module converts the IAB sub category to Ad server industry group identifiers.
+The identifiers ensure competitve separation of industries and products.

-Each bid request must return one [IAB subcategory](https://support.aerserv.com/hc/en-us/articles/207148516-List-of-IAB-Categories).
+Each bidder must return one [IAB subcategory](https://support.aerserv.com/hc/en-us/articles/207148516-List-of-IAB-Categories) if they want to ensure creative exclusivity.

 The module provides the following:

-- Converts IAB subcategories to a FreewWheel industry group identifier.
+- Converts IAB subcategories to Ad server group identifier.

 ## How to use the module:

-1. A Prebid.js package is built that contains this module and the [FreeWheel](/dev-docs/modules/freewheel.html) module.
+1. A Prebid.js package is built that contains this module and the Ad server module.
+Prebid supports [FreeWheel](/dev-docs/modules/freewheel.html) ad server module.
-2. The inclusion of this module causes Prebid to download a mapping file to local storage.
+2. The inclusion of this module and long form ad server module causes Prebid to download a mapping file to local storage.
 The user also has the option to provide their own mapping file.
 3. At runtime, brand category translation happens as needed.